just-buildsystem/justbuild/share/man/just-mr.1.md

 Every root used is added to the youngest generation.
 Therefore upon a call to **`gc-repo`** all roots are cleaned up that were not used since the last **`gc-repo`**.

+If **`--drop-only`** is given, only the old generations are cleaned up, without rotation.
+In this way, storage can be reclaimed; this might be necessary as no perfect sharing happens between the repository generations.

 do
 --